SwiftKitz/Appz/README.md

 ## Highlights

++ __Web Fallback Support:__<br />
+In case the app can't open the external application, it will fallback to a web URL that is guaranteed to succeed by opening the browser.

 + __Cleanly Separates App Specs:__<br />
 It was crucial to make sure the library can scale as the number of supported apps increase.
 Therefor, each supported app is implemented in isolation in a separate file.

 + __Full Autocomplete Support__:
-The API has been carefully designed to make the most out of auto complete features, so you don't have to even peak into any docs nor the code!
+The API has been carefully designed to make the most out of auto complete features, so you don't even have to peak into any docs or code!

 + __Full Testing:__<br />
 To make the specs as transparent as possible, the library has tests to make sure every external application action has tests with the expected results.